 How to get there and Visas

-You can get your visa to Suriname as a tourist that will allow you to stay up to 90 days.
+You can get a tourist visa to enter Suriname, which will allow you to stay up to 90 days.
 It’s useful If you want to visit other countries in South America.

-Suriname is a very poor country and unfortunately there are many homeless in the streets.
+Suriname is a very poor country and unfortunately, there are many homeless in the streets.
 But the crime rate is very low.
-So yes It is safe, as long as you stay on the touristy path and don’t venture too much in the unsafe areas.
+So yes, it is safe, as long as you stay on the touristy path and don’t venture too much into the unsafe areas.
 And remember to mind your bag in crowded places.

 Paramaribo has a really unique charm.
 It’s rare to see such a mix of cultures and traditions in a small city of only 300.000 inhabitants.
 Hence, I think it would be a great addition to your South America itinerary.
 If you are planning to make it part of a larger itinerary, check all the activities you can do in neighboring French Guiana.